ajbonner/mage-resque/README.md

 	    "minimum-stability": "dev"
 	}

-Now to install Mage Resque and its dependencies run composer.phar
+To install Mage Resque and its dependencies just run composer.phar.

     $ ./composer.phar install

 ### Configuration
-PHP Resque is a Redis backed job queue, and you will need to define a Redis server and default database.
-The simplest we to do this is to add the following xml snippet to local.xml
+PHP Resque is a Redis backed job queue, and you will need access to a running Redis instance.
+To use a particular Redis server and database, add the following xml snippet to local.xml.

     <!-- This is a child node of config for Magento CE -->
     <default>